 The National Society of Arts and Letters offers annual competitions for young artists.
-These include the Annual Awards Competition, which rotates between Drama, Musical Theater, Dance, and Instrumental Music, and the Dorothy Lincoln Smith Classical Voice Competition.
+These include the Annual Awards Competition (which rotates among Drama, Musical Theater, Dance, and Instrumental Music) and the Dorothy Lincoln Smith Classical Voice Competition.
 There are also scholarships in art, voice, and creative writing.
 For more information about our 2019 Competition and Scholarship winners, click here.

 Mezzo-soprano Michaela Wolz won the National First Place Award, and the top prize of $5,000, in the Dorothy Lincoln Smith Classical Voice Competition.
 She is also the Chapter Co-Winner and recipient of a $250 Chapter award.
 She was also recently named one of five Grand Prize Winners at the Metropolitan Opera National Auditions in New York City.